Ellen Langer

-Ellen Jane Langer (/ˈlæŋər/; born March 25, 1947) is an American professor of psychology at Harvard University; it has been claimed that in 1981, she became the first woman ever to be tenured in psychology at Harvard, She is widely known as the "mother of mindfulness" and the "mother of positive psychology".
+Ellen Jane Langer (/ˈlæŋər/; born March 25, 1947) is an American psychologist and professor of psychology at Harvard University.
+In 1981, she became the first woman to be tenured in psychology at Harvard.
+She has been called the "mother of mindfulness" and the "mother of positive psychology".
 Langer studies the illusion of control, decision-making, aging, and mindfulness theory.
 Her most influential work is Counterclockwise, published in 2009, the first test of her mind/body unity theory.
 Her most recent book, The Mindful Body: Thinking Our Way to Chronic Health, published in 2023, argues for the enormous control we have over our health based on mind/body unity.

 Early life and education

 Langer was born in The Bronx, New York.
 She grew up in a two-bedroom Yonkers apartment she shared with her parents and older sister.
-She received a bachelor's degree in psychology from New York University where she entered as pre-med, majoring in Chemistry.
+She received a bachelor's degree in psychology from New York University, where she initially majored in chemistry.
 Langer decided to major in psychology after taking a Psych 101 course with Phillip Zimbardo at NYU.
-She received her PhD in Social and Clinical Psychology from Yale University in 1974.
+She received her Ph.D. in social and clinical psychology from Yale University in 1974.